PWNA Power washing Standards

 Heavy equipment is washed similarly to fleet washing: the difference being that there is a lot more mud and grease as well as hydraulic lines.

-- Make a mental not of how to approach the process of cleaning the equipment, where to park, where to begin and direction of the wind.
+Make a mental note of how to approach the process of cleaning the equipment, where to park, where to begin and direction of the wind.

 Set up equipment and supplies to minimize moving your vehicle and maximize hose usage.

 Use only a biodegradable detergent.
 “Biodegradable” refers to detergent that is not harmful to humans, vegetation, or pets.
 “Detergent” refers to a water based solution

 Spray all grease and mud to outside of machine.

 Wash every part of the machine that can be reached by kneeling and bending over